Yannissss/DragonBar/README.md

 # DragonBar

-Custom system stat bar for i3, don't forget to link ptheard when compiling it
+Custom system i3 bar, don't forget to link pthread when compiling it